The Third Biennial Combating Terrorism Technology Startup Challenge (CTTSC3)

 200+ startups from 19 countries entered round 1.

 23 finalists were selected to compete for the $220,000 prizes.
-General Technology finalists presented live at the June 17 CTTSC Conference, while Navigation Track finalists were put through their paces in live technology trials in late October.
+General Technology finalists presented live at the CTTSC Conference and Innovation Day, while Navigation Track finalists were put through their paces in live technology trials in a simulated urban environment.

 - Senator Joe Lieberman